 Should you suspect another Voyageur to have a character or behavior disorder which could preclude his/her participation in La Societe programs with youth, discuss this possibility with your Chef de Gare or Program Directeur.
 Individuals who receive such reports can and should demand a background investigation report on the suspect.
 Such reports are not overly expensive (less than \$20) and usually are paid for by the individual being investigated.
-Anyone who does not freely and willingly agree to such an investigation should be eliminated from all program considerations to work with children.
+Anyone who does not freely and willingly agree to such an investigation should be eliminated from consideration for participation in programs that work with children.
+In the event your Voiture